Congratulations! You got your website up and running. But is your business ready to take off just yet? Maybe not.

 Backlinks from businesses or influencers within your industry will not only get your business in front of a larger audience but also drive traffic to your website.
 Plus, Google sees the weight and importance of backlinks, and the more you have, the more it will view your website as a trusted source.
 More trust leads to higher rankings on search engines, leading to more traffic.

 Voice searches have increased significantly over the past couple of years, and as more and more consumers purchase smart speakers and voice assistants, the growth will only skyrocket going forward.

 There are a few things to keep in mind when strategizing for voice search.
 For instance, always ensure to target long-tail keywords because people speak in either questions or sentence phrases when conducting voice searches.
 Also, optimize your content for snippets, as those are usually the concise answers smart speakers pick up when running searches.

 How to get traffic to your website with social media

 There's no denying the power and influence of social media in today's digital age.
 Explore how you can use this tool to gain website traffic fast:

 If your company doesn't have a social media presence, stop what you're doing and make, at the very least, a Twitter account.

-I could spend a long time explaining the benefits of a social media marketing strategy, but let's start with the basics.
-First and foremost, you could write the best and most awe-inspiring content, but you need to do more than just hope people will find it.
-One of the best ways to use social media channels is to promote your content.
+There are many benefits to a social media marketing strategy, but let's start with the basics.
+You could be writing the best and most awe-inspiring content, but you need to do more than hope people will find it.
+Promoting your content is one of the best ways to use social media channels.

-Twitter is great for short blurbs about your blog, and include at least one hashtag to extend your reach to those searching for your services.
-Don’t forget to make the most of your timing and check out the best time to post on Twitter.
+Twitter is great for short blurbs about your blog and includes at least one hashtag to extend your reach to those searching for your services.
+Remember to make the most of your reach and find the best time to post on Twitter.
 It could be the difference between two retweets and 20 retweets.